+18. CCMs that select an option that limits the number of FAD sets in addition to the

+&lt;sup>3 Throughout this measure, in the case of small purse seine fleets, of five vessels or less, the baseline level of effort used to determine a limit shall be the maximum effort in any period and not the average.
+The high seas FAD closure in paragraph 17 alt does not apply in 2017 to a CCM that has achieved a verifiable reduction in bigeye catches by its purse seine vessels to 55% from current levels (2010-2012), to be reviewed on the basis of the advice of the Scientific Committee.

-- 19. CCMs that select an option that limits the number of FAD sets in addition to the 3-month prohibition of FAD sets (paragraphs 15 and 16) shall implement the limit on FAD sets in accordance with the following: - (a) The captain of a purse seine vessel shall weekly report (i) the number of FAD sets, (ii) the number of total sets, and (iii) estimated bigeye catch in the previous week to the flag CCM and the observer on board. - (b) The flag CCM shall provide information set forth in (19a) every month by its vessels to the Secretariat. - (c) After the number of FAD set conducted reaches 80% of the set limit, the CCM shall report the information (19a) above weekly to the Secretariat.
+3-month prohibition of FAD sets (paragraph 15b, 16b) shall implement the limit on FAD sets in accordance with the following:

+(a) The captain of a purse seine vessel shall weekly report (i) the number of FAD sets, (ii) the number of total sets, and (iii) estimated bigeye catch in the previous week to the flag CCM and the observer on board.

-4 High seas FAD closure does not apply to Philippine flag vessel fishing in HSP-1.
+(b) The flag CCM shall provide information set forth in (18a) every month by its vessels to the Secretariat.

+(c) After the number of FAD set conducted reaches 80% of the set limit, the CCM shall report the information (18a) above weekly to the Secretariat.

-- (d) After the number of FAD sets conducted reaches 90% of the set limit, the captain shall report the information daily to the flag CCM authority. - (e) When the number of FAD set conducted reaches the limit, the CCM shall promptly take necessary measures to ensure that no further sets on FADs shall be made by its purse seine vessels during that calendar year and report the measures taken to the Secretariat.
+(d) After the number of FAD sets conducted reaches 90% of the set limit, the captain shall report the information daily to the flag CCM authority.

+(e) When the number of FAD set conducted reaches the limit, the CCM shall promptly take necessary measures to ensure that no further sets on FADs shall be made by its purse seine vessels during that calendar year and report the measures taken to the Secretariat.